 What Does ObamaCare Do?

-ObamaCare helps tens of millions of Americans get access to affordable health insurance through expanding Medicaid and CHIP, improving Medicare and setting up a “Health Insurance Marketplace” where Americans making under 400% of the federal poverty level can purchase subsidized health insurance.
-ObamaCare’s reforms also increase the quality of care and help to curb the growth in healthcare spending among other things.
+ObamaCare helps tens of millions of Americans get access to affordable health insurance by expanding Medicaid and CHIP, improving Medicare, and setting up a “Health Insurance Marketplace” where Americans making under 400% of the federal poverty level can purchase subsidized health insurance.
+ObamaCare’s reforms also increase the quality of care and help to curb the growth in healthcare spending.

 ObamaCare’s provisions regulate insurance companies and health care standards, but they don’t regulate your health care or replace private insurance.
-ObamaCare lowers what most middle-to-low income Americans pay for health insurance and their out-of-pocket health care costs (by means of cost-assistance offered through the marketplace), decreases the deficit and improves government run health care programs like Medicare by cutting out wasteful spending.
+ObamaCare lowers what most middle-to-low income Americans pay for health insurance, reduces their out-of-pocket health care costs (by means of cost-assistance offered through the marketplace), decreases the deficit, and improves government run health care programs (like Medicare) by cutting out wasteful spending.
 ObamaCare also expands Medicaid in some States to cover 15.9 million uninsured seniors and low-income individuals.

 ObamaCare Explained: Individual Mandate.
 Most Americans will have to buy insurance by 2014.
-Those who aren’t covered under Medicaid, CHIP or Medicare will have the option to buy private insurance, obtain insurance through the workplace, pay a small tax to not have health insurance (this helps it remain affordable for the rest of us) or buy private insurance through the their State’s Health Insurance Exchange.
-(There are other types of coverage that count as having insurance and will ensure you avoid the fee these include things like TRICARE and COBRA)
+Those who aren’t covered under Medicaid, CHIP, or Medicare will have the option to buy private insurance, to obtain insurance through the workplace, to pay a small tax and not have health insurance (this helps coverage remain affordable for the rest of us), or to buy private insurance through the their State’s Health Insurance Exchange.
+(There are other types of coverage that count as having insurance and will ensure you avoid the fee – these include options such as TRICARE and COBRA)

 ObamaCare Explained: Your State’s Health Insurance Exchange / Marketplace.
-The ObamaCare exchanges are state or federal run (depends on the state) online marketplaces where health insurance companies compete to be your provider.
-Getting insurance through the the marketplace is as easy as applying for a plan, finding out if you qualify for subsidies and then comparing competing health plans.
-A State’s “Exchange” is commonly referred to as “Health Insurance Marketplace”
+The ObamaCare exchanges are state or federally run (depending on the state) online marketplaces where health insurance companies compete to be your provider.
+Getting insurance through the the marketplace is as easy as applying for a plan, finding out if you qualify for subsidies, and then comparing competing health plans.
+A State’s “Exchange” is commonly referred to as “Health Insurance Marketplace”.

 ObamaCare Explained: How to Buy Health Insurance.
-You can obtain private coverage inside or outside the marketplace during open enrollment in your State’s “Health Insurance Exchange Marketplace”.
-During open enrollment all eligible Americans will be able to use the marketplace to purchase Federally regulated and subsidized health insurance through private providers using side-by-side benefit, rate and network comparisons of plans.
-When you sign up for the marketplace you’ll also find out if you or a family member qualify for Medicaid, CHIP or Medicare.
+You can obtain private coverage inside or outside of the marketplace during open enrollment in your State’s “Health Insurance Exchange Marketplace”.
+During open enrollment, all eligible Americans will be able to use the marketplace to purchase Federally regulated and subsidized health insurance through private providers using side-by-side benefit, rate, and network plan comparisons.
+When you sign up for the marketplace, you’ll also find out if you or a family member qualify for Medicaid, CHIP, or Medicare.
 82% of uninsured young people are expected to qualify for free or low cost health insurance.
 Check out our Health Insurance Marketplace Guide.

-You can also purchase private health plans through a broker or direct from the provider.
-If you qualify for Medicaid or Medicare you can sign up through the official .gov sites.
+You can also purchase private health plans through a broker or directly from the provider.
+If you qualify for Medicaid or Medicare, you can sign up through the official .gov sites.

 ObamaCare Explained: Businesses.
-Small businesses with the equivalent of 25 full-time employees making less $250,000 a year can get access to tax breaks through the SHOP marketplace to provide insurance to their workforce.
+Small businesses with the equivalent of 25 full-time employees making less $250,000 a year can get access to tax breaks through the SHOP marketplace for providing insurance to their workforce.
 Those with the equivalent of 50 full-time employees will have to provide coverage for their full-time workers by 2015.
 3% of small businesses will pay an increased Medicare tax on profit over $250,000 as well.
-The rest of the small businesses, mom and pops specifically, will have better access to cheaper healthcare for them and their employees.
-If they do decide to provide insurance for their employees they will receive generous tax breaks.
-Over half of all small business owners and their employees go without insurance each year and small businesses have historically struggled to provide the same quality of benefits as larger firms.
+The rest of the small businesses, mom and pops specifically, will have better access to cheaper healthcare for their employees.
+If they do decide to provide insurance for their employees, they will receive generous tax breaks.
+Over half of all small business owners and their employees go without insurance each year, and small businesses have historically struggled to provide benefits of a similar quality to those provided by larger firms.
 ObamaCare’s provisions give small business a fair shake.

 ObamaCare Explained: Seniors.
-Seniors greatly benefit from the $716 billion of wasteful spending cut from Medicare and the closing of the donut hole.
-The money is reinvested in Medicare and ObamaCare to improve coverage and to insure tens of millions of more seniors.
-Medicare parts A, B, C and D have all had changed and almost all for the better.
+Seniors greatly benefit from both the $716 billion of wasteful spending cut from Medicare and the closing of the donut hole.
+The money is reinvested in Medicare and ObamaCare to improve coverage and to insure tens of millions of seniors.
+Medicare parts A, B, C, and D have all changed – and almost all for the better.
 Find out more about ObamaCare and Medicare.

 ObamaCare Explained: Rights and Protections.
-ObamaCare includes a number of protections for Americans including better access to preventive services, expands coverage to millions saving countless lives, ensures people can’t be denied for preexisting conditions, stops insurance companies from dropping you when you are sick, letting young adults stay on their parents plans until 26, regulates insurance premium hikes, approves the appeals process and more.
+ObamaCare includes a number of protections for Americans by, for example, providing better access to preventive services, expanding coverage to millions and thereby saving countless lives, ensuring that people can’t be denied for preexisting conditions, stoping insurance companies from dropping you when you are sick, letting young adults stay on their parents plans until 26, regulating insurance premium hikes, and improving the appeals process.

 Why We Need Health Care Reform Explained?

 The health insurance and health care industries are for-profit industries.
-As such they put profit before health, therefore it is left up to laws to regulate their practices.
-Truly understanding the law requires an understanding of the health insurance and health care industries, lots of research, and a little experience.
+As such, they put profit before health.
+As such, it is left up to the law to regulate their practices.
+Truly understanding the law requires an understanding of the health insurance and health care industries, a nontrivial amount of research, and at least a little bit of experience.

-The necessary complexity of the law and the 2.8 trillion dollar U.S. healthcare system defies any type of simple explanation.
-Suffice to say: We need health care reform to help America focus less on convenience and profit and more on wellness, prevention and health.
+The necessary complexity of the law and the 2.8 trillion dollar U.S. healthcare system both defy any type of simple explanation.
+Suffice it to say: We need health care reform to help America focus less on convenience and profit, and to encourage America to focus more on wellness, prevention, and health.

 ObamaCare Explained Summary